Frequently Asked Questions

 - Whether the resource may require a 202(c) emergency order pursuant to the Federal Power Act to participate in the DSGS Program.

-- If the resource is a backup generator, information on whether the backup generation is portable or stationary, rated horsepower, fuel type used, federal emissions tier, and notice time and ramp time required to respond to a DSGS event.
+- If the resource is a backup generator, information on whether the backup generation is portable or stationary, rated horsepower, fuel type used, and federal emissions tier.

 - The participant meets the eligibility requirements of the DSGS Guidelines to the best of their knowledge.